 Arctic Animals List

-You can find out more about the Arctic Fox here.
+- You can find out more about the Arctic fox here.

-You can find out more about Arctic Hares here: Arctic Hare Facts.
+- You can find out more about Arctic hares here: Arctic Hare Facts.

-One of our favourite animals on the Arctic animals list, the Arctic Wolf is found in Canada’s frozen north.
+The Arctic Wolf is found in Canada’s frozen north.
 This Grey Wolf subspecies is smaller than the similar North-Western Wolf (another wolf subspecies) and has narrower features.